 How long is the term?: 4 years; no term limits.

 Qualifications for office: If you would like to be Georgia’s Secretary of State, you will need to be at least 25 years old, a citizen of the United States for at least 10 years and a legal resident of Georgia for at least four years.

 Who is the current Secretary of State: Republican Brad Raffensperger is the current secretary of state.

 How Influential is the Secretary of State: Being that the secretary of state sets some election policies, certifies the votes, handles the registration of all businesses and has a hand in deciding all civil suits against the state, this is a highly influential position.
 In fact, it is often a springboard for higher elected office.
-Karen Handel held the office before Brian Kemp, and she now serves in the U.S. Congress.
+Karen Handel held the office before Brian Kemp, and she went on to serve in the U.S. Congress.
 Max Cleland also served as Secretary of State and later became a U.S. Senator.
 Brian Kemp became Governor of Georgia after serving as Secretary of State.

 The Georgia Sun’s articles are always free to read with no paywalls or subscriptions required.
 If you value our content and found this article helpful or informative, you are invited to make a voluntary contribution to support our efforts and keep our coverage free.